-No student may be included on the Dean's List more than six (6) times during his or her stay at the college.
-A student with a grade of F, WU, FIN, or WF shall not be eligible.
-An INC or PEN grade must be completed before the start of the following spring and/or fall semester for a student to be considered for the Dean's List.
-A student with a Z grade shall not be considered until the Z grade is resolved.
+Students are eligible for the Dean's List if they have earned 12 or more college credits during a spring and/ or fall semester with a GPA of 3.3 or higher.
+A student with a grade of F, WU, FIN, or WF is not eligible.
+An INC or PEN grade must be completed before the start of the following spring and/or fall semester for a student to be considered.
+A student with a Z grade shall not be considered.
+Transfer credits and e-permit courses are not applicable.